 Your electric bill is based on a charge per kilowatt-hour (kWh), so you’re billed for actual electricity pulled from the grid.
-Under TOU rate plans, utility customers are charged more for electricity used during afternoon “peak” hours when the electricity demand is higher, also known as peak demand.
+Under TOU rate plans, your utility charges you more for electricity usage during afternoon “peak” hours when the electricity demand is higher, also known as peak demand.
 When demand is lower, the cheapest electricity can be found during “off-peak” hours.
-For example, on the East Coast, summer off-peak hours might be from 6pm until 2pm the following day because temperatures are lower and fewer people need to cool their living space, creating less demand for electricity.
+For example, on the East Coast, summer off-peak hours might be from 6 pm to 2 am when temperatures are lower and fewer people need to cool their living space, creating less demand for electricity.

 If you have TOU rates, you can lower your electric bills by waiting for the cheapest time of day to use electricity.
 For example, you can schedule when you run a clothes dryer, start the dishwasher, or charge your electric car around these times.
-These off-peak hours are usually at nighttime but depend on your utility’s specific rate plan.
+These off-peak hours are usually at night but depend on your utility’s specific time-of-use rate plan.
 Utilities offer TOU plans to reduce demand on the electric grid by motivating their customers to reduce electricity use during peak hours.

-Many utility companies offering TOU rates allow residential customers to opt into it, but this isn’t always the case.
-California is the first state to require that everyone who installs a solar panel system has to switch to a TOU rate plan under their net metering 2.0 program.
-Time-of-use electricity pricing is a common option for commercial buildings as well, especially if tenants have flexibility in when they can use the most electricity.
+Many utility companies offering TOU rates allow you to opt into it as a residential customer, but this isn’t always the case.
+California is the first state to require everyone installing a solar panel system to switch to a TOU rate plan under their net metering 2.0 program.
+Time-of-use electricity pricing is also a common option for commercial buildings, especially if tenants have flexibility in when they can use the most electricity.

-Questions to ask before signing up for time-of-use electricity rates
+What to consider before signing up for time-of-use electricity rates

 In some cases, TOU rate plans can cost you more in the long term, but they also offer significant opportunities to save money.
 Before you opt into a TOU plan, ask yourself the following questions: